garethrowell/timeseries-JavaFX/examples/README.md

-This directory contains working examples of JavaFX scripts
+This directory contains working examples